GRIFFINCollaboration/griffin-dashboard/static/xTags/detectors/README.md

 Update this object and `localStorage` with values entered into the plot control form.
 Intended as `onchange` callback to updating this form.

 ###writeTooltip(i)
 Populate tooltip with appropriate text for the channel named at `this.channelNames[i]`, and decide whether or not to show the tooltip.
+The default implementation is appropriate for a detector that has identical segmentation between all its views (ie each counting segment has one rate, one threshold and one HV supply).
+Detectors with asymmetric segmentation need special tooltips appropriate to their needs to replace `writeTooltip(i)` in the prototype chain.

 ##Tooltip Infrastructure
 The tooltip for detector elements is handled by the event listeners Kineitc exposes on its objects.
 The Kinetic object in `this.cells[i]` must have the following event listeners bound as part of `instantiateCells()`: